Positive Markov processes in Laplace duality: Laplace duality: generators

 \subsection{Courr\`ege form and Laplace symbol}

-We describe here the form of the generator of a positive Markov process for which the only a priori knowledge is that its domain includes the exponential functions.
-To the best of our knowledge this has not been previously explored in the literature. \begin{definition} Recall Subsection~\ref{subsection:levy-khintchin}. \begin{enumerate}[(i)] \item Let $x\in [0,\infty)$.
+We describe here the form of the generator of a positive Markov process for which the only a priori knowledge is that its domain includes the exponential functions. \begin{definition} \begin{enumerate}[(i)] \item Let $x\in [0,\infty)$.
 Given an $x$-L\'evy quadruplet $l=(\nu,a,b,c)$, we introduce the Laplace symbol $\psi_l:(0,\infty)\to \mathbb{R}$ associated to $l$ as \item Given a L\'evy triplet $l=(\nu,d,c)$, we introduce the Laplace symbol $\psi_l:(0,\infty)\to \mathbb{R}$ associated to $l$ as \item Given a pair $l=(\nu,k)$ consisting of a measure $\nu$ on $\BB_{(0,\infty)}$ with finite Laplace transform and $k\in [0,\infty)$ (henceforth, a L\'evy pair), we introduce the Laplace symbol $\psi_l:(0,\infty)\to \mathbb{R}$ associated to $l$ as \end{enumerate} A family $l=(l_x)_{x\in [0,\infty]}$ is said to be \emph{L\'evy} if it consists of an $x$-L\'evy quadruplet for each $x\in (0,\infty)$, a L\'evy triplet $l_0$, a L\'evy pair $l_\infty$, and has $(0,\infty)\ni x\mapsto l_x$ measurable.
-For such a family we introduce A map of the form $\psi_{l}$ for some L\'evy family $l$ is called a Laplace symbol. \end{definition} The $\psi_l$ (resp. the negatives $-\psi_l$) of \ref{definition:laplace-symbol:i} (resp. \ref{definition:laplace-symbol:ii}) constitute precisely $\pkLp_x\vert_{(0,\infty)}$ (resp. $\pksubo\vert_{(0,\infty)}$), and we may recall that $\pkspLp=\pkLp_0$.
+For such a family we introduce A map of the form $\psi_{l}$ for some L\'evy family $l$ is called a Laplace symbol. \end{definition} The $\psi_l$ (resp. the negatives $-\psi_l$) of \ref{definition:laplace-symbol:i} (resp. \ref{definition:laplace-symbol:ii}) constitute precisely $\pkLp_x\vert_{(0,\infty)}$ (resp. $\pksubo\vert_{(0,\infty)}$), and we may recall that $\pkspLp=\pkLp_0$ (see Table~\ref{table.3}).
 In \ref{definition:laplace-symbol:i}-\ref{definition:laplace-symbol:ii} (resp. \ref{definition:laplace-symbol:iii}) we could have incorporated $c$ (resp. $k$) into $\nu$ as a mass at infinity (resp. zero), but we prefer to keep it separate.
 The class of Laplace symbols of \ref{definition:laplace-symbol:i}, \ref{definition:laplace-symbol:ii} and \ref{definition:laplace-symbol:iii} is each (on its own) a convex cone closed for pointwise convergence, which follows respectively from Proposition~\ref{proposition:closure-under-limits}, from the remark concerning $\pksubo\vert_{(0,\infty)}$ just after said proposition and from the fact that the family of completely monotone functions is also closed for pointwise limits \cite[Corollary~1.6]{bernstein}. \begin{theorem}[Courrège form] Assume $X$ is a positive Markov process and that $\{\ee^y:y\in (0,\infty)\}\subset D_\XX$.
 Then there exists a unique L\'evy family $l$ such that

 \end{theorem} It is remarkable that \eqref{eq:courrege} is automatically continuous in $y$. \begin{definition} Under the assumptions, and in the notation of Theorem~\ref{thm:courrege}, we introduce $\psi_X:=\psi_{l}$, the Laplace symbol of $X$. \end{definition} The proof of Theorem~\ref{thm:courrege} is relegated to Appendix~\ref{appendix}, it stands on its own, but several comments are in order.
 Setting (a piece of notation to remain in force throughout the remainder of this paper), then, writing: